 “I came to Dublin when I was 15 from a small Gaeltacht in Meath, and the Irish language wasn’t cool at all.
 Then, crazy as it may sound, the Hothouse Flowers came on the scene, and it became cool – and then became uncool again when I was 18.

 When I was a teenager the reaction was, and still can be, “Stupid language: what’s the point?”
 Then the adult versions: “It was beaten into me”; “you’re all mad ’RA-heads”; and my favourite, “You get a grant for everything.”

 My response is: I am so sorry, and that is all terrible, but guess what – I am the minority here, and, however difficult it was for you, it has been and still is a struggle just to respond to all of you.
 At times it’s racist.
 Nobody ever calls it that, but no other culture would tolerate it.
 There has been a huge demise in the promotion of our language and Gaeltacht existence.
 I heard Paul McGrath during the week on radio, talking about the Irish language, and he was inspirational.
 Yet I would be scared to ask the people of Ireland [if they were] for or against the language.
 I fear it would be against.
 But, hey, I will battle on and wait for the next wave.”

-The irony that in modern independent Ireland the racism and discrimination that was once applied by our former English (and English-speaking) colonial masters to the Irish people as a whole is now applied by the English-speaking Irish against those they perceive as being Irish-speaking Irish.
+There is a deep irony that the discrimination once applied by our former English (and English-speaking) colonial masters to the Irish people as a whole is now applied by some English-speaking Irish against those they perceive as Irish-speakers.